tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/购买指南/操作指引_intl_en.md

->!After your service version changes to Free edition, the existing audio-video chat rooms, ordinary groups, and the groups created or joined by users will not be affected.
+>!After your app changes to Free edition, the existing audio-video chat rooms, ordinary groups, and the groups created or joined by users will not be affected.
 However, the new audio-video chat rooms, groups, or the groups your users subsequently create or join will be subject to the limitations of the Free Edition.
 You will receive [error code](https://intl.cloud.tencent.com/document/product/1047/34348) messages once any of the limitations are exceeded.

 ## Disabling Your App
 **Once your app is disabled, all the services under the app become inactive immediately and cannot be restored, so proceed with caution.**